 - Air Fryer.
 The air fryer I own and love!

 - Instant Read Thermometer.
 I cannot recommend this tool enough.
 It’s the most foolproof way to ensure your meat is cooked through.

 - Measuring Spoons.
 A must-have tool for measuring spices.

 Frequently Asked Questions

 Yes!
 Unlike Crockpot Shredded Chicken, it is OK to put frozen chicken in an air fryer.
-I would only suggest this with boneless skinless thighs, as the bone-in kind would be difficult to thaw.
+I would only suggest this with boneless skinless thighs, as the bone-in would be difficult to cook through.
 Air fry frozen chicken thighs at 360 degrees F for 12 minutes, flipping halfway through, then check for doneness.